 To help to get you through these unprecedented times, our Deputy Chairman Guy Loveridge has generously offered Gullibles’s Travels, the highly-praised book written by Alan Hess and Guy, at half price for a limited period.
 And he’ll sign it – and personally dedicate it to whomever you nominate.
 That’s just £17.50 including postage in the UK – AND Guy will donate £5 of that to the SAHB to help us to continue our work in bringing automotive history to as wide an audience as possible.

-You don’t have to be an SAHB member: to take advantage of this offer, simply contact us with your request through the Leave a Comment facility at the base of this post and Guy will get back to you to arrange payment, dedication words and delivery.
+You don’t have to be an SAHB member: to take advantage of this offer, simply contact us with your request through the Leave a Comment facility at the base of this post.
+Your request and your email address will remain confidential to our webmaster and to Guy, and he will get back to you to arrange payment, dedication words and delivery.

 Is it worth it?
 You bet it is.
 Published in 2017, it received a rave review from an independent source.
 We are grateful to Kim Henson and the website Wheels-Alive (http://www.wheels-alive.co.uk) for this review, which we posted on this website in 2017.
 Here it is again: